History of Warwickshire: Roman period

 Of Roman settlements in Warwickshire one of significant size was Alauna (modern day Alcester).
 Alcester was an important Roman settlement of around eighteen hectares laying bestride Ryknild Street in a loop of the River Arrow to the west of its confluence with the River Alne, underlying the modern town.
 Town defences have been confirmed only on the east side of the settlement's circuit, where they consist of a clay rampart dated to the "second century or later", fronted by a 2.75-metre wide wall which was probably not contemporary with the bank.
 There is also a suspected Roman fort around one kilometre to the south-east of the known Roman settlement located on Primrose Hill which overlooks both the confluence of the River Arrow with the River Alne and the junction of Ryknield Street with the road south from the Roman settlement at Salinae Droitwich Spa, known as the Salt Way after the main export from the area in Roman times.
 Items of bronze were recovered include a harness ring with a masked loop typical of those used by auxiliary cavalry.
 The earliest occupation date based on these findings appears to be Flavian.
 Other significant Roman settlements included Tripontium near Rugby and Manduessedum near Atherstone.
 The area around Manduessedum is known to have had an extensive pottery industry, which extended to near what is now Nuneaton, the remains of up to thirty pottery kilns having been found in this area.

-Roman rule in Britain begin to break down with the Great Conspiracy in 367-368 AD, the withdrawal of Roman troops from Britain from 383-406 AD and the barbarian raids of 408 AD.

-Sub-Roman period

-The suffix -wara is the eponym of the county and the genitive plural of the Old English noun waru, which means "those that care for, watch, guard, protect, or defend".
-It was used as an endonym by both Goths and Jutes.
-Near Warwick are the villages of Long Itchington and Bishop's Itchington along the River Itchen.

-In Gaul there was a short-lived attempt to establish a Romano-Germanic political structure.
-The Visigoths sacked Rome in 410 AD, were settled in Gaul as foederati in 418 AD and appear to have begun to colonize Britain shortly thereafter.
-They were joined by Jutes some 50 years later, who appear to have acted as foederati to the Visigoths much as the Visigoths acted as foederati to Rome.
-Visigothic power waned with the rise of the Franks in Gaul and the Kingdom of Mercia in England.
-Within several generations the Visigothic/Jutish colonies were subsumed by the Anglo-Saxons.